diderote/LSF-RNAseq/README.md

 2. Optional tSNE
 3. ICA analysis with chi-square for comparisons for component.
 4. Add RUVseq for ERCC for sample visualization.
 (EDAseq inlane GC normalization?)
+5. Change trimming to optional (STAR and Kallisto perform well without trimming) or only trim if flagged as problem.